-The multi-storey car park is severely underutilised and it is necessary to improve its access 5.58 and egress arrangements to improve its usage.
-The provision of traffic signals at the car park entrance will allow direct access to the car park from the A689 north.
-The roundabout at Clarence Road will improve egress to the south to a limited extent by enabling 'u' turning rather than requiring visitors to route via Tower Street.
+5. Provision of traffic signals at the multi storey car park access at Clarence Road will improve egress to the south to a limited extent by enabling 'u' turning rather than requiring visitors to route via Tower Street.
 It may be possible if major redevelopment of Middleton Grange takes place to allow a direct egress to the south from the car park.
 However, this is likely to require modifications to the ramp itself and additional improvement is not considered practical at this time.